coalition-sre/terraform-provider-openwebui/docs/resources/model.md

 - `num_batch` (Number) Batch size for processing.
 - `num_ctx` (Number) Context window size.
 - `num_keep` (Number) Number of tokens to keep from prompt.
+- `reasoning_effort` (String) Reasoning effort level.
+If set, must be one of: 'low', 'medium', 'high'.
 - `repeat_last_n` (Number) Number of tokens to consider for repetition penalty.
 - `seed` (Number) Random seed for reproducibility.
 - `stream_response` (Boolean) Whether to stream responses.